cccu-uk/comp-tech-guides/XR/quest2.md

 ## FAQ / Common problems

+> The controlers are not working

+* Try gently double tap the controllers together, this may switch between handsfree and controllers.
+* Try using your hands, wave them in front of you face, you will then see your cartoon hands.
+  * Point your hand at the clock in the Quest bar, then pinch your finger and thumb to open.
+  * Check at the top of screen for the controllers battery status, if they are red please change the battery in the controller.

 > I cannot access the content and activities on virtual speech

+* Make sure you are connected to "cccu-iot" wifi and not "makerspace"
+    * Click the clock on the quest bar, Select Wifi, Select "cccu-iot" from the list, Click Done.
-Virtual speech may be signed out.
+* Virtual speech may be signed out.
 Contact technicians for instructions on signing back in.

 > I cannot access the internet